aquuamon/Power-Star/README.md

 Step 2.
 Install VLC media player at https://www.videolan.org/vlc/ if you haven't.

 Step 3.
-Start VLC an open 'Preferences' (CTRL+P) -> 'Interface' ->  'Use customs skin' then locate and select powerstar.vlt.
+Start VLC and open 'Preferences' (CTRL+P) -> 'Interface' ->  'Use customs skin' then locate and select powerstar.vlt.

 Step 4.
 Save and restart VLC software.